I don’t want no iceman

 Businesses that adopted BPR were not stupid, though their opaque bureaucracies often made them feel that way.
 Part of the massive appeal of BPR was its approach of simplicity: begin with a blank sheet of paper, rethink key business processes, and then reduce them to as few steps as possible.

 Indeed business transformation should strive for clarity and promote effective communication.
 It should behave similarly to a well-functioning market, with changes driven organically as knowledge is discovered and teams form around value-creating processes.
-It should not be dependent, like most management fads, on top-down, artificial organization changes, presided by self-defined experts and gurus posturing themselves as the only ones capable of dealing with complex organization mechanisms.
+It should not be dependent, like most management fads, on top-down, artificial organization changes, presided over by self-defined experts and gurus posturing themselves as the only ones capable of dealing with complex organization mechanisms.

 As BPR morphed into knowledge management, the virtue of simplicity was reversed, and complexity came to indicate merit.
 Data science promises to deliver value by unpacking some of that complexity.
-Yet like the two generations of fads that preceded it, data science tries to create value through an economy of counterfeits:
+Yet like the two fads that preceded it, data science tries to create value through an economy of counterfeits:

 - False expertise, arising as persons recognized as experts are conversant in methods and tools, and not the underlying business phenomena, thereby relegating subject matter knowledge below methodological knowledge,